-The Fostering Network embarked on a national programme, funded by Better Community Business Network (BCBN) and in partnership with Mercy Mission UK, which aimed to highlight areas of challenge in the current system and encourage greater emphasis on elements of faith and identity when placing a Muslim child with a foster family.
+The Fostering Network embarked on a national programme, funded by Better Community Business Network (BCBN) and in partnership with Mercy Mission UK and My Foster Family, which aimed to highlight areas of challenge in the current system and encourage greater emphasis on elements of faith and identity when placing a Muslim child with a foster family.

 The objectives of the Muslim Fostering Project:

 - identify the number of Muslim children being fostered at any one time;